Skip to content

 daamath also creates a new specification for complex numbers: since complex numbers form a vector space with >1 dimensions, we can start representing them in either cartesian or polar coordinates. the lattice formed by the datatype from quantizing these vector spaces are significantly different for cartesian and polar forms. the cost of operations are different in the two as well. hyperoperations of n=1 (addition and subtraction) are cheap with cartesian form but hyperoperatioins of n=2 (multiplication and division) are cheap with polar form. sometimes we may perform n2 hyperops more often than n1 hyperops.

-most languages define complex as rectangular (float, float) but daamath also defines polar (int, float). this allows uniform radial angular precision, and exponential magnitudinal precision. this is much more suited for certain applications and daamath formalizes that.
+most languages define complex as rectangular (float, float) but daamath also defines polar (int, float). this allows uniform radial angular precision with exponential magnitudinal precision. this is much more suited for certain applications and daamath formalizes that.

 notes